Horbee/ygt-next/README.md

 - tRPC: A framework for building modern and fast APIs with TypeScript and Next.js, designed for simplicity and scalability.
 - MongoDB: A popular, cross-platform, NoSQL database used for storing high-volume, high-velocity data.
 - Mantine-UI: A fully featured React components library which includes more than 100 customizable components and 40 hooks.
+- Web-Push: Sending push notifications with the Web Push protocol

 ## Prerequisites